LET'S IMPROVE THE DREAM!

 CALL CONGRESS

-These are children who were brought to the United States as child dependents of small business investors and high-skilled workers, primarily on E2 or H4 visas.
-Due to some visas, such as the E2 visa, not having a path to citizenship, or other visas having long backlogs for a green card, these young people must "self-deport" and leave the country at 21, even if they have spent all of their lives here.
+These are children who were brought to the United States as child dependents of small business investors and high-skilled workers.
+Due to some visas allowing lawful long-term residence without a clear path to citizenship, or other visas having long backlogs for a green card, these young people must "self-deport" and leave the country at 21, even if they have spent all of their lives here.

 200,000+